lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 At this point, you should be able to go to your index page, click the "New Critter" button, and see your form appear on the page.
 Hooray!

-If you fill out and submit your form, your critter record will save (assuming you have the default Rails `create` action set up in your controller), but your view will not change.
+If you have the default Rails `create` action set up in your controller, you can test creating a new record now.
+Your critter record will save, but your view will not change.
 This is the expected behavior.
 You can refresh the page and the new critter record will appear in the table.

 But we want MORE, right?
 We still want to see the new critter record show up on the index page without needing to refresh the page.

 ## Displaying the New Record on the Index Page
-Now that we've created the new record, we want it to display dynamically on the index page.
-These key things need to happen here to display the record dynamically:
+Now that we've created the new record, we want to display it on the index page.
+These key things need to happen here to display the record via AJAX:

 1. Convert the HTML in the table record to a partial
 2. Set an `id` on the `<tbody>` element
 3. Set up the controller `create` action and supporting javascript

 ### 1. Convert the HTML in the Table Record to a Partial
-In order to make a new record appear in the table via javascript, we'll need a partial to house the data from that record.
-Given our current table HTML, each "record" is just a row in the table, so  extract the table row out into a partial called `_critter.html.erb`.
+To make a new record appear in the table via javascript, we'll need a partial to house the data from that record.
+Each "record" is a row in the table, so extract the whole table row (`<tr>`) out into a partial called `_critter.html.erb`.

 ```erb
 <!-- views/critters/_critter.html.erb -->